gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 > Giorgia

+I responded wondering how the DVA would reimburse me for my treatment

+> Thanks for the info Giorgia.
+How will the DVA refund me the money?
+As in, how will they send it to me?

+As I expected, it was going to be another hurdle

+> Not a problem Greg.
+>
+> Do you have an Australian bank account?
+If so, if you can please provide your details I can make sure that DVA have this to refund the medical expenses.
+If you don’t have an Australian bank account, please let me know as I will need to contact DVA to request some further paperwork for international bank transactions.
+>
+> Thanks,
+> Giorgia

+I let Giorgia know that I no longer have an active Australian bank account

+> Hey Giorgia, unfortunately I don't have an active Australian bank account

+Giorgia's response was no surprise, more paperwork

+> Hi Greg,
+> Thanks for letting me know.
+Given you don’t have an active Australian bank account, I will have to contact DVA to request some additional paperwork for this.
+Once I have this, I will send it through to you.

 #### December 4th, 2019 (Day 260)

 It's been a rough few days.
-I went to my doctor and asked for sleeping tablets, I feel defeated treating the symptom.
+I went to my doctor and asked for sleeping tablets, I feel defeated treating the symptom and not the root cause.
 I really thought I was close to getting support but it's becoming clear that the DVA's purpose isn't to help veterans.

 The quote from the parents of [Jesse Bird](https://www.abc.net.au/news/2017-10-14/jesse-bird-veteran-affairs-inquiry-finds-failings/9050594) sum up the situation succinctly